 Mr Stone is our Literacy Coordinator and the person to speak to for additional information.

-In September 2014 the national curriculum was changed, especially the expectations in Literacy, Reading and Mathematics.
-To make it easier to understand what we will be teaching in each class we have shared the new content in these subjects as it will be introduced.
+In September 2014 the National Curriculum was changed, especially the expectations in Literacy, Reading and Mathematics.
+To make it easier to understand what we will be teaching in each class we have shared the content in these subjects as it will be introduced.

 Reception – Little Owls – (included in main Literacy content)

 We ensure that the children have a broad and balanced curriculum which cover national requirements, whilst still being steered by their interests.
 Alongside a focus on key skills, the children are taught through topics, giving a real context to their learning.
 There are curriculum drivers which underpin the whole of our curriculum and show the intent behind our learning.